sourcenetwork/defradb/docs/cli/defradb.md

 DefraDB is the edge database to power the user-centric future.

-Start a database node, interact with a local or remote node, and much more.
+Start a DefraDB node, interact with a local or remote node, and much more.

 ### Options